dmardanbeigi/hdf2wide/README.md

     * FIX_DPI_CAL : set to True only if you're dealing with 2014 Apr-May EDQ recordings from Lund University, Humanities Laboratory.
 This fixes a bug with incorrect ROW_INDEX values in DPICAL block

     * calibrate_dpi : set to True if DPI data should be calibrated.
 If set to False, raw analog values are exported

+    * min_calibration_points : set the lower boundary of calibration points to be used when calibrating DPI.
+If it is not possible to calculate positions of 16 _fixations_, less calibration points can be used.